missdeer/quteGo/README.md

 ### Database support

-q5go can access a Kombilo database and search it by player name or game event or date.
+qutego can access a Kombilo database and search it by player name or game event or date.
 This functions as an alternative file open dialog with preview functionality.